ietf-wg-alto/draft-alto-oam-yang/design.md

-# Design of ALTO OAM Data Model
+# Design of ALTO O&M Data Model

-## Overview of ALTO OAM Data Model
+## Overview of ALTO O&M Data Model

-The ALTO YANG module defined in this document has all the common building blocks for ALTO OAM.
+The ietf-alto module defined in this document provide all the basic ALTO O&M data models fitting the requirements listed in [](#sec-req).

+The container "alto-server" in the ietf-alto module contains all the configured and operational parameters of the adminstrated ALTO server instance.

 NOTE: So far, the ALTO YANG module only focuses on the ALTO server related configuration.
 The ALTO client related configuration will be added in a future version of the document.

-The container "alto-server" in the ALTO yang module contains all the configured and operational parameters of the adminstrated ALTO server instance.

 ~~~
 module: ietf-alto